hyperspy/hyperspy/README.txt

-Hyperspy provides a rich toolbox for hyperspectral data analysis:

-* Reads and writes multiple file formats common in electron microscopy and the open standard HDF5.
-* Performs curve fitting on multidimensional datasets.
+Hyperspy is an open source library providing tools for interactive data analysis of multidimensional datasets.
+It is specially well-suited for spectroscopy data analysis.

+Main features:

+* Data structures to easily operate on multidimensional datasets with integrated indexing and iterators.
+* Visualization of n-dimensional spectra and images.
+* Curve fitting.
 * Machine learning e.g. PCA, ICA...
-* Easy to use and customise.
-* Specially well suited for electron energy loss spectroscopy (EELS) data analysis.
+* Reading and writing of multidimensional datasets in multiple file formats.

-Hyperspy is open source (released under the revised GPL v3 license).
+Hyperspy is released under the GPL v3 license.

-Currently it requires Python 2.7.
-Python 3 is not yet supported.